Jim Lewis (astrologer)

 Jim Lewis (born James Lewis Slayden; June 5, 1941 – February 21, 1995) was an American astrologer, writer and entrepreneur.
-He is known for pioneering the technique of astrocartography, a form of locational astrology.
+He is known for pioneering the technique of Astro*Carto*Graphy, aka astrocartography, which was based on ancient forms of locational astrology.

 Early life

-James Lewis Slayden was born on June 5, 1941 in Yonkers, New York.
+James Lewis Slayden was born on June 5, 1941, in Yonkers, New York.
 He spent time living at a commune in Big Sur, California, where he hunted deer.